 Noa Grace Deal was born and I fell instantly in love with her.
 I had no idea how much I would feel immediately connected to her and protective of her.
 She’s such a sweet blessing and I can’t wait to watch her grow.

 Something I didn’t think was ever going to be part of my life again came round and now I’m presenting again.
 Read about my new show Ruil My Styl here.

 I was lucky enough to go back to Reunion Island to hike for 3 days to a remote part of the island.
 It was one of the best experiences of my life and I will absolutely, definitely go back one day to do it again.
 Read everything you need to know about traveling to Reunion Island from South Africa here.

 We decorated…and decorated and decorated

 I’ve heard before that artwork is never truly finished, just abandoned.
 And that’s how I feel about home decor and DIY.
-It’s never truly perfect.
+I re-styled my bookshelf, set up breakfast nooks,color-blocked the walls and now I can’t stop thinking about getting a personalized neon sign from sites like www.neonfilter.com or similar ones.
+Seems like it’s never truly perfect.
 It’s never finished.
 It’s always evolving.
 I’ve really really loved building a home with Keenan this year.
 Building a home is something that you’ll have to experience to feel the full benefit of.
 If it’s something you’ve thought about possibly getting into then you can learn more about design and build here, and see how it can fit in with your life.

 What was your favorite part of the past year?
 Or your biggest achievement?